FeiWang1119/docs/c++/Effective-C++.md

 copy constructor, copy assignment operator, and destructor.

 ## Item 6: Explicitly disallow the use of compiler-generated functions you do not want

+Things to Remember

+• To disallow functionality automatically provided by compilers, declare the corresponding member functions private and give no implementations.
+Using a base class like Uncopyable is one way to do this.

+## Item 7: Declare destructors virtual in polymorphic base classes

+Things to Remember

+• Polymorphic base classes should declare virtual destructors.
+If a class has any virtual functions, it should have a virtual destructor.
+• Classes not designed to be base classes or not designed to be used polymorphically should not declare virtual destructors.